-- Silver Sable once approached Wind Warrior (Pamela Shaw) though it is unknown whether Shaw ever actually worked for SSI.
+- Silver Sable once approached Wind Warrior (Pamela Shaw).
+It is unknown whether Shaw ever actually worked for SSI.

-Known teams : Several of these agents, who share a shady background on the wrong side of the law, occasionally operate as a team called the Outlaws, which is often led by Silver Sable.
+Several of these agents, who share a shady background on the wrong side of the law, occasionally operate as a team called the Outlaws.
+It is often led by Silver Sable.
 Sandman, Paladin, Prowler, Will O’ the Wisp and Rocket Racer have been Outlaws members at various times.

-Membership requirements : Tactical operators are personally hired and fired by Silver Sable, chiefly on the basis of efficiency and professionalism.
-Wild Pack operators are apparently all fluent in English no matter which area they come from.
+Tactical operators are personally hired and fired by Silver Sable, chiefly on the basis of efficiency and professionalism.
+Wild Pack operators are apparently all fluent in English.
 This seems to be a result of opening recruitment with the creation of Silver Sable International, as operations taking place before that were in Symkarian.

 Personnel and equipment

-Standard operative : The tactical operators of the Wild Pack are competent fighters – in DC Heroes use the stats for a stock shock trooper.
-They are particularly trained in SWAT-like urban operations and firearms operation, and will generally overcome conventional forces unless they are significantly outnumbered or caught in a trap.
+The tactical operators of the Wild Pack are competent fighters.
+In DC Heroes RPG terms, use the stats for a stock shock trooper.
+They are particularly trained in SWAT-like urban operations and firearms operation.
+They will generally overcome conventional forces unless they are significantly outnumbered or caught in a trap.

-Though they are hand-picked and intensively trained, the Wild Pack operators remain faceless troops who are unlikely to achieve much against named fighters, let alone superhumans.
+Though they are hand-picked and intensively trained, the Wild Pack operators remain faceless troops.
+As such, they are unlikely to achieve much against named fighters, let alone superhumans.
 They are very professional and determined, though.

-Equipment : The Wild Pack’s visored uniforms appear to be lightly armoured, and their futuristic-looking firearms are loaded with non-lethal comic book “mercy bullets” on most missions.
-Later on they were depicted as using concussive energy weaponry with the same game stats – their mission usually involves taking their opponent alive for the best reward.
+The Wild Pack’s visored uniforms appear to be lightly armoured.
+Their futuristic-looking firearms are loaded with non-lethal comic book “mercy bullets” on most missions.
+Later on they were depicted as using concussive energy weaponry with the same game stats.
+This is because their mission usually involves taking their opponent alive for the best reward.

-In an urban context, the Pack usually operates vans that are presumably modified SWAT-style, and include handles and platforms for six to eight operators to hold onto on the sides of the van so they can embark and disembark very quickly.
+In an urban context, the Pack usually operates vans that are presumably modified SWAT-style.
+These include handles and platforms for six to eight operators to hold onto on the sides of the van so they can embark and disembark very quickly.

-Wild Pack uniforms include nose filters, but they are not worn as part of normal operations (presumably it’s too difficult to breathe correctly with those on) and must be manually inserted into the uniform’s mask.
+Wild Pack uniforms include nose filters, but they are not worn as part of normal operations.
+Presumably it’s too difficult to breathe correctly with those on.
+They must be manually inserted into the uniform’s mask.

 Silver Sable International and the Wild Pack are an emanation of the tiny Eastern European country of Symkaria (population 1.5M, capital Aniana).
 Symkaria is landlocked in the Northern Balkans and shares borders with Serbia, Latveria and Transylvania.

-Symkaria has a proud tradition of resistance to foreign assimilation, often in collaboration with its traditional ally Latveria, and the locals are reputedly a cold and hard people.
+Symkaria has a proud tradition of resistance to foreign assimilation.
+This was often done in collaboration with its traditional ally Latveria.
+The locals are reputedly a cold and hard people.

 During the XXth century Symkarian partisans prevented the full occupation of their country by the Third Reich, albeit at great cost.
 During the Cold War, Symkaria and Latveria formed a sort of bubble free from Soviet domination, though one assumes that it was chiefly a product of Latverian might.

 The horrors wrought by the Nazis against the Symkarian population prompted the creation of an organisation called the Wild Pack right after the war.
-Intelligence minister Ernst Sablinova ran the Wild Pack with the help of his brother Fritz, and this organisation became reputed for its discipline, commitment and paramilitary skill — the flower of the long Symkarian martial tradition.
+Intelligence minister Ernst Sablinova ran the Wild Pack with the help of his brother Fritz.
+This organisation became reputed for its discipline, commitment and paramilitary skill.
+It was the flower of the long Symkarian martial tradition.